☎ (346) 250-5000 ✉ info@recenterhouston.com

 • Adult education / GED preparation (Peggy A. Brinkman Scholarship Fund)

-• Vocational training scholarships
+• Vocational training referrals

 • Academic preparedness classes (study skills, time management)